What is Codependency?

 Addiction & Codependency Treatment Strategies

-The first step in moving forward is addressing the addicted partner’s substance abuse.
-They may start with removing their dependence on the drug by taking part in a program like a heroin detox and then transition into a comprehensive addiction treatment program that also focuses on their codependent relationship problem.
+The first step in moving forward is to address the addicted partner’s substance abuse.
+This will probably start by removing their dependence on the drug by taking part in a program like a heroin detox and then transitioning into a comprehensive program that also focuses on their codependent relationship problem.

 At Behavioral Health of the Palm Beaches, our treatment strategies provide expert care to codependent patients and helps their addicted loved ones at the same time.
 Our professionals identify codependency while assessing patients’ family dynamics and history.
 With our mental health treatment, patients learn to overcome their respective mental disorders as well as how to maintain harmony and mutual respect in their relationships.

-During the course of addiction treatment, the addict learns to:
+During the course of our codependency treatment program in Florida, the addict learns to: